ZloVechno/academic-search/README.md

 In the *single person and single engine* mode graph of articles and approximation (if needed and possible) will be generated.
-Mode of search depends on request and is detected automatically.
+Mode of search depends on the request and is detected automatically.

 ### Search information